Industry Updates

 The second is regulatory.
 If the Retail Investment Strategy (RIS) passes into EU law, a proposal to safeguard and empower retail investors, ETF issuers will “have to do some form of value-for-money benchmarking and you’ll see some level of fee decreases from the regulatory side,” said McCune.

-As it stands, the EU Council and EU Parliament have formalised their divergent negotiating positions and will bring them to the table in the coming months, where the compromise – if one is found – will be adopted as formal EU legislation.
+An outcome on RIS is expected in the coming months.
+The EU Council and EU Parliament have formalised their divergent negotiating positions and will soon bring them to the table, where the compromise – if one is found – will be adopted as formal EU legislation.

-On the other hand, the whitepaper argues active ETF fees could tick up slightly, particularly in more niche exposures, opening up a wider gulf between passive and active fees.
+For active ETFs, on the other hand, fees could tick up slightly, particularly in more niche exposures, opening up a wider gulf between passive and active fees.

 “We are starting to see active ETFs coming out being priced at a slight premium to the first wave of active ETFs to come to market,” said McCune.

-If that trend continues active ETF fees could rise, he added, noting that packaging active private investments is a hot discussion topic in the market.
+If that trend continues active ETF fees could rise, he added, noting that packaging active private investments – generally higher priced – is a hot discussion topic in the market.

 Featured in this article